 Long journeys and commutes can be extremely tedious, especially if you are not travelling for fun.
-However there are lots of things you can do to keep yourself busy and make time go a lot quicker.
-In this article you’ll find suggestions of 7 ways to cope during long journeys and commutes.
+However, there are lots of things you can do to keep yourself busy and make time go a lot quicker.
+In this article, you’ll find suggestions of 7 ways to cope with long journeys and commutes.

 Travel can provide a perfect opportunity to read.
 Either buy hard copy books, download some for your Amazon Kindle, or grab a newspaper.
 All of which should keep you busy for a while and make your journey go a lot quicker.